-Emmanuel has a background in fashion and modelling, and with an art degree in his arsenal, he is not afraid to explore exciting new ideas and concepts.
-His latest body of work is dedicated to questioning what lies behind the constructed image of the self, as well as the images propagated by the media; engaging with the wider conversation on what constitutes 'reality'.
+Emmanuel has a background in fashion and modelling, and with an art degree in his arsenal, he's not afraid to explore new ideas and concepts.
+His latest body of work questions what lies behind the constructed image of self, as well as the images publicised by the media; engaging with the wider conversation on what constitutes 'reality'.

 All 11 artworks are now available for viewing in The Hari's bar until November 2021.